couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 Server to use replicated data from other functioning nodes in the cluster.

-Before you indicate the failover for a node you should read [Failing Over Nodes](couchbase-manual-ready.html#couchbase-admin-tasks-failover).
+Before you indicate the failover for a node you should read [Failing Over Nodes](#couchbase-admin-tasks-failover).
 Do not use failover to remove a functioning node from the cluster for administration or upgrade.
 This is because initiating a failover for a node will activate replicated data at other nodes which will reduce the overall capacity of the cluster.
 Data from the failover node that has not yet been replicated at other nodes or persisted on disk will be lost.
 For information about removing and adding a node, see [Performing a Rebalance, Adding a Node to a Cluster](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-admin-tasks-addremove-rebalance.html).

 You can provide the failover status for a node with two different methods: